 The goal of the Dartmouth GK-12 Project was to integrate resources into sustainable initiatives that i) expanded opportunities for professional development of graduate students and ii) built Dartmouth’s capacity to translate research to broad audiences.
 We sought to achieve this goal by developing a program that enabled Graduate Fellows to improve their communication skills through interactions with diverse audiences and to gain a more contextualized and nuanced understanding of their research by learning to view their work from alternative perspectives.

-The Dartmouth GK-12 Project provides funding and support for graduate students in science, engineering, and mathematics at Dartmouth College to work with local middle school teachers (grades 6-9) to develop inquiry-based activities designed to increase students' understanding of and interest in science.
-Graduate Fellows and Partner Teachers collaborate to develop or improve science lessons that incorporate strategies shown to foster creativity and communication.
-Graduate Fellows receive training related to teaching, learning, communication, assessment, and creativity throughout the year.
-Graduate Fellows will have opportunities to teach middle school students and will be mentored by their Partner Teachers as well as GK-12 Program Staff.
-One goal of the project is to foster long-term partnerships with teachers in the region.
+The Dartmouth GK-12 Project provided funding and support for 44 graduate students from STEM disciplines across Dartmouth to work with middle and high school teachers from local schools – many of which were under-resourced rural schools - to develop inquiry-based activities designed to increase the understanding of, and interest in, science of more than 1500 middle school students.
+Graduate Fellows received training related to teaching, learning, communication, assessment, and creativity throughout their year-long fellowship.
+Graduate Fellows had opportunities to teach middle and high school students and were mentored by their Partner Teachers as well as GK-12 Program Staff.

 The inquiry-based activities developed by GK-12 Fellows and their Partner Teachers are available for use by the public.

 The 2014-2015 academic year was the final year of the five-year NSF funded Dartmouth GK12 Program.
 Please continue to check this site for other opportunities for teacher-scientist partnerships.